 Currently on-leave to pursue his Masters of Education Technology at UOIT, Adrian happily agreed to join Dr. Hughes’ STEAM project called “Science 3D: Discovery, Design & Development through Makerspaces”.
 Apart from this, Adrian’s research interests include Outdoor and Environmental Education, collaborative learning using online technologies, and Digital Literacies.

-Laura Dobos (Research Assistant)
+Laura Dobos (Graduate Student & Research Assistant)